-Specific consideration will be given to pupils with SEN needs and resources prepared to support remote learning.
-Nessy would be used as an online tool to support pupil learning, where possible.
+Specific consideration will be given to pupils with SEND needs or barriers to learning and resources prepared to support remote learning.
+Nessy would be used as an online tool to support pupil learning, where possible as will Learning Village for pupils with EAL.